 The Enewetak community developed a plan with the assistance of the University of the South Pacific to provide greater amounts of locally produced food and to better integrate necessary imported food into the local diets.
 A continuing effort is being made to replenish the atoll's soil and agricultural potential.
-The replanted vegetation is producing at pre-nuclear testing period levels, when the population was about 150 people, but is not sufficient for the current population of about 800 people.
+The replanted vegetation is producing at pre-nuclear testing period levels, when the population was an estimated 150 people, but is not sufficient for the current population of over 800 people.

 The Enewetak program currently uses approximately 40 percent of its funding for operations of the agriculture field station and the agriculture rehabilitation program.
-Approximately 31 percent of the funding is used to purchases food and commodities for the residents of the atoll.
+Approximately 31 percent of the funding is used to purchase food and commodities for the residents of the atoll.
 The remaining funds are used to operate the atoll's vessel and support office in Majuro.
-OIA will provide grants for Enewetak in 2019 to continue these activities.
+OIA will provide grants for Enewetak in 2020 to continue these activities.

-1 Activity: Compact of Free Association (Current Appropriation) Subactivity: Palau Compact Extension \$(000)
+Activity:Compact of Free Association (Current Appropriation)Subactivity:Palau Compact Extension \$(000)

-2019
+2020

-2017 Fixed Costs & Related Changes Program Changes Budget Change from 2018
+2018 Fixed Costs & Related Changes Program Changes Budget Change from 2019

-Actual 2018 CR (+/ -) (+/ -) Request (+/-)
+Actual 2019 CR (+/-) (+/-) Request (+/-)

-13,147 13,058 0 -13,058 0 -13,058
+123,824 0 0 0 0 0

 FTEs 0 0 0 0 0 0